meetdavidwan/factpegasus/README.md

 ```

 # Acknowledgements
-The code is primarily adapted from the summarization example from [transformers](https://github.com/huggingface/transformers).
+The code is primarily adapted from the summarization example from [transformers](https://github.com/huggingface/transformers) and [PEGASUS](https://github.com/google-research/pegasus).
 We also borrowed code [FactCC](https://github.com/salesforce/factCC), and [info-nce-pytorch](https://github.com/RElbers/info-nce-pytorch).

 # Reference
 ```BibTex